 In a few situations, reporting instructions vary depending on the filing method you choose.
 For example, you can include every type of box 12 amount in one employee wage record if you upload an electronic file.
 If you file on paper or create Forms W-2 online, you can include only four box 12 amounts per Form W-2.
-See the TIP for Copy A in Box 12-Codes.
+See the TIP for Box 12-Codes under Specific Instructions for Form W-2.